runtimeverification/erc20-semantics/erc20.md

 `<amount/>` in order to rewrite it to `Allowance`.
 K rules can have side conditions on the matched variables, which are introduced with the keyword `requires`.
-Note that we explicitly required the `Allowance` to be positive, which may be redundant in some languages whose type system already ensures the the values are positive.
+We explicitly required the `Allowance` to be positive, which may be redundant in some languages whose type system already ensures that the values are positive.
 But here we attempt to be as general and safe as possible.
+In K, rules can be regarded as *transactions*: they either apply and modify the configuration atomically, when all the specified structure is matched and the side conditions are verified, or they do not apply at all and no change is made to the configuration.

 For completeness, we also include the following rule which throws when the allowance to approve is negative: